Cayce2514/compliance-management/doc/setup.md

     rvm install 1.9.3-p194

-After the Ruby version has installed, setup the gemset for GRC using:
+After the Ruby version has installed, make sure you are using it:

+    rvm use 1.9.3-p194

+Setup the gemset for GRC using:

     rvm --create use ruby-1.9.3-p194@grc